Jolamilekan/Financial-Performance-Dashboard/README.md

 Light and Dark mode toggle
 Automatic KPI calculations

-How to Run the Dashboard
+How to Run the Dashboard:

 Download or clone the repository
-Open the HTML file:
-financial_dashboard_elite.html
-Upload the provided CSV file
+Open the HTML file: financial_dashboard_elite.html Upload the provided CSV file
 Interact with the dashboard using filters
 No installation or backend server is required.

-Technologies Used
+Technologies Used:

 HTML
 CSS
 JavaScript
 Chart.js
 PapaParse (CSV parser)

-Future Improvements
+Future Improvements:

 Possible enhancements include:
 automated anomaly detection
 financial forecasting